WCSCourses/GCV_2025/course_modules_2025/ReferenceAlignment/README.md

 2. A bam index file, e.g. 1a.bam.bai
 3. A reference sequence file: e.g. 1a\_hcv\_ref.fasta

-To use tablet, we need to exit the samtools conda environment we were using previously:
+To use tablet, we need to use a different conda environment where tablet is installed:

 ```
-conda deactivate
+conda activate bioinformatics_env
 ```

 To launch Tablet, type: